jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 The search engine you implement will not search anything on the Internet, as that requires extensive knowledge in computer networks and will need to include network libraries, which is way beyond the scope of this course.
 In this assignment, we limit our searches to a local folder, which is provided as [html_files](html_files).

-You are also not allowed to use file system libraries such as &lt;filesystem&gt; to access the HTML files.
+You are also not allowed to use file system libraries such as &lt;filesystem&gt; to access the HTML files, rather, you should follow the instructions given in the [other useful code](#other-useful-code) section to open HTML files and follow links within each HTML file to get to other HTML files.

 ## Supported Commands